MasonGao/MasonGao.github.io/_pages/talks.md

 permalink: /talks/
 ---

+### 2024

+**QCD resummation of dijet and photon + jet azimuthal decorrelations in p-p and p-A collisions**
+Meisen Gao
+*Sixth Workshop on Heavy Flavor Physics and Quantum Chromodynamics*
+Qingdao, China
+April 22, 2024

 ### 2023

-**QCD resummation of dijet azimuthal decorrelations in pp and pA collisions**
+**QCD resummation of dijet azimuthal decorrelations in p-p and p-A collisions**
 Meisen Gao
 *Third Workshop on Quantum Field Theory and Its Applications*
 Beijing Computational Science Research Center, Beijing, China
 August 14-16, 2023

+**QCD resummation of dijet azimuthal decorrelations in p-p and p-A collisions**
+Meisen Gao
+*2023 Shanghai Workshop on Particle and Nuclear Physics*
+Shanghai, China
+December 2023

 ### 2022